 Night Fall features music, dance, theater, spoken word, costume and lead artist Anne Cubberly's signature giant puppets.
 Cubberly, along with community leaders Steve Mitchell and LB Muñoz, hires some of the region's most talented and active artists, performers and technical specialists for the core of this professional production.
-This year's Night Fall is Saturday, October 6, 2018 at Pope Park in Hartford.
+This year's Night Fall will be Saturday, October 3, 2020 at Keney Park in Hartford.

 In the weeks leading up to Night Fall, free art workshops will be held across the city of Hartford.
 Night Fall artists work with residents in their neighborhoods to design and create lanterns that are the centerpiece of the performance.
 Hartford communities are a featured part of Night Fall.

 Night Fall honors the diversity of Hartford residents young and old by fostering relationships through creative and expressive sharing and learning.
 Night Fall highlights the wealth of artistic talent in the Greater Hartford region by collaborating with local artists, performers and craftspeople.

 In the idyllic setting of Keney Park and autumnal surroundings, Night Fall will probe the mysteries of seasonal transition and change.
 The evening's climax, a final ritual procession of lanterns, symbolizes an ending of the fall season and a welcoming to the winter season soon to come.
 In this way, Night Fall is a festival of theater, pageantry, movement and music as well as a uniquely Hartford celebration of nature, our shared history and most importantly, our community.

 If you're a community group, artisan or food truck owner interested in vending or tabling at Night Fall 2020, please contact our Vendor Coordinator at email@example.com.